The Complete Professional: Navigating Professional Boundaries in Medicine (DR-2)Back

-Based on the premises that all clinicians have the potential to commit an ethics or boundary violation, but that all violations are preventable, this course is an interactive, online course for clinicians who wish to avoid professional lapses.
-Participants learn how to reduce their own potential for committing a violation and to recognize red flags in themselves and others.
+This preventative risk management course is based on the premise that all clinicians have the potential to commit an ethics or boundary violation.
+Through interactive content, participants learn how to reduce their own potential for committing a violation and recognize red flags in themselves and others.
 This course culminates with the development of a Personalized Protection Plan that will assist clinicians in upholding the ethical and professional obligations of their profession.

-Physicians, dentists, veterinarians, chiropractors, PhD's, and other clinicians serving in a supervisory role or as "captain of the ship".
+DR-2 Edition: For physicians, dentists, veterinarians, chiropractors, PhDs, and other clinicians serving in a supervisory role or as “captain of the ship."

-For PA, RN, PT, NP, MSW, LMFT, RT, EMT and other non-doctoral degreed clinicians, please see the Non-Doctorate Edition of this course.
+DR-2 Non-doctoral Edition: For PA, RN, PT, NP, MSW, LMFT, RT, EMT and other non-doctoral degreed clinicians.

 - Recognizing power imbalances

 - Demonstrate appropriate clinical decision making by minimizing negative influences